Romi111-zz/ExpenseReports/README.md

 **Status of the project**

-Open, Back-end in progress.
-Front-end to be started.
+Open, with back-end in progress and front-end to be started.

 **Testing**